signalfx/splunk-otel-ruby/MIGRATING.md

 # Migrate from the SignalFx Tracing Library for Ruby

-The SignalFx Tracing Library for Ruby will soon be deprecated.
+The SignalFx Tracing Library for Ruby is scheduled to be deprecated by the end of 2022.
 Replace it with the agent from the Splunk Distribution of OpenTelemetry Ruby.

 The agent of the Splunk Distribution of OpenTelemetry Ruby is based on the OpenTelemetry Instrumentation for Ruby, an open-source project that